dog on a sofa, who really wants to help you out with portland real estate

 Appraisal *

-The next step is appraisal.
+The next step, if financing, is appraisal.
 The lender will order an appraisal and send the report back.
 If the appraiser believes the home is worth more or equal to the value of the offer, you’re good to go on to the next step.

 If the appraiser believes the home is worth less than the offer, unless we’ve written a very aggressive offer and removed this contingency, you can try to negotiate the offer price down, make up the difference, or withdraw from the transaction.
 And sometimes a low appraisal can be successfully challenged and redone.